Nigerian soccer joins video game big league as local stars get avatars

 It's a modified version of Japanese game-maker Konami's copyright-free blockbuster simulation Pro Evolution Soccer, and features 50 clubs and more than 1,400 players from Nigeria's top leagues.

-Though Daniel's modification has only been downloaded a few dozen times since he launched it in May, it's already won plaudits on the pitch and on the sofa.
+Though Daniyan's modification has only been downloaded a few dozen times since he launched it in May, it's already won plaudits on the pitch and on the sofa.

 Harrison Austin, a footballer at Ikorodu City FC, a second-tier professional club in Lagos state, said having his own digital avatar could boost his chances of being scouted.